How can a marriage tap into dreams, not just needs?

-To experience prosperity in marriage, to nurture a “prosperous” mindset instead of a poverty-stricken mentality, to operate from a dream-level, not just a needs-level, we can think on these two areas; (there are many other areas and I hope you will add your thoughts in Comments)
+To experience prosperity in marriage, to nurture a “prosperous” mindset instead of a poverty-stricken mentality, to operate from a dream-level, not just a needs-level, we need to think on these two areas;

-As a child, I wasn’t allowed to keep company with certain people (other than when it was necessary and for short periods).
+As a child, I forbidden to keep company with certain people (other than when necessary and for short periods).
 Breaking that rule had repercussions – a very sore backside.

-Years later, I would appreciate the wisdom of my mum.
-She understood “monkey-see monkey-do”.
+Years later, I would appreciate the wisdom of my mom and dad.
+They understood “monkey-see monkey-do”.
 Simply put, you end up accepting and living out what you accommodate.

-Always remember that you can’t roll in a pig pen the whole day and still look good or smell nice.
+Truth: you can’t roll in a pig pen all day every day and smell nice.